Huis ten Bosch: NATO summit 2025

-In June of 2025, the palace served as a backdrop to the traditional pre-summit dinner for the 2025 The Hague NATO summit.
-The pre-summit dinner was opened with a speech from his majesty king Willem-Alexander in the 'Oranjezaal' who invited US President Donald Trump to spend the night at the palace as his personal guest, the first time ever such an invitation was issued to a non-royal foreign dignitary.
+In June 2025, the palace served as a backdrop to the traditional pre-summit dinner for the 2025 The Hague NATO summit.
+The pre-summit dinner was opened with a speech from his majesty King Willem-Alexander in the 'Oranjezaal', who invited US President Donald Trump to spend the night at the palace as his personal guest, the first time ever such an invitation was issued to a non-royal foreign dignitary.
 After a warm welcome where Trump met Catharina-Amalia, Princess of Orange for the first time, the king especially asked for attention to Article 3 of the NATO charter in his speech.
 After a 'restful' night, Trump posted "The day begins in the beautiful Netherlands.
 The King and Queen are beautiful and spectacular people.
 Our breakfast meeting was great!"